Mazda Tribute 2001-2011 review

 As the SUVs became more popular during early 2000s, Mazda came up with the Tribute, which was developed in association with Ford; Ford Escape is built on the same platform.
 Mazda Tribute is available as a front- or four-wheel drive, with a 4-cylinder or V6 engine.
 Hop into the driver's seat, and everything looks very basic, but if you take it for a quick spin, you will find the Tribute fairly comfortable, easy to drive and the visibility is excellent.
 It's one of the few old-school truck-like tall SUVs.
 The split rear seat can be easily folded flat (with headrests removed) and the rear liftgate glass opens separately.
 All in all, it's a plain, but very functional SUV.
 Maintenance costs are moderate, but some repairs could be quite expensive.
 The reliability is spotty, read more below.
 The Tribute was redesigned for 2008 model year, although the platform remained the same.
 For 2012, the Tribute was discontinued and later replaced by the Japan-built Mazda CX-5.

 Engine: Earlier 4-cylinder models came with the 2.0L Ford Zetec motor.
-The 2005-plus 4-cylinder models are equipped with the 2.3L Mazda MZR engine.
-The V6 Tribute comes with the 3.0L Ford Duratec engine.
+Starting from 2005, the 4-cylinder models are equipped with the 2.3L (2.5L from 2009) Mazda MZR engine.
+The V6 Tribute comes with the 3.0L Ford engine.
 Only the 2.0L Zetec engine has a timing belt that according to the owner's manual, needs to be replaced every 144,000 km (90,000 miles).
-Both the 2.3L engine and the 3.0 V6 have a maintenance-free timing chain that does not require regular replacement.
-All three engines, although not completely trouble-free, are fairly reliable.
+The 2.3L and 2.5L 4-cylinder and the 3.0 V6 have a maintenance-free timing chain that does not require regular replacement.
 The 3.0L V6 is known to last over 200K miles with good maintenance.

 Mechanical: Transmission choices included a 5-speed manual or 4-speed automatic transmission with overdrive.
 Antilock brakes (ABS) were optional (standard from 2006).
 Mazda Tribute has disc brakes in the front, drums in the back.